di/vladiate/README.rst

       Required.
 Any `VladInput`.

   :``validators={}``:
       List of validators.
-Optional, defaults to `EmptyValidator` for all fields.
+Optional, defaults to the class variable `validators` if set, otherwise uses `EmptyValidator` for all fields.

   For example: